About Language Pathways

 Listening to German is your number one priority from here on out.
 To speak and understand German like a native speaker, you’ll need to listen to the language as much as a native speaker.
 When studying a foreign language, many people wonder why it’s so hard to learn another language, when their native language was so easy to learn.
 What they forget is how much time they’ve spent listening to and learning their native language.
 From the moment you’re born, you are surrounded by your native language every single day.
 If you hear your language for a minimum of 8 hours a day, that’s about 3,000 hours a year or 15,000 hours by 5 years old, and that’s a low estimate.
 Most people listen to their native language for most of their waking hours.
 This includes TV, video games, music, and talking with other people.
 Then in school, you take classes in your native language until you graduate.
 Children are not inherently better at language learning, they are just more likely to be in an environment where they need to learn a language, and they are also ok with not understanding everything.
 The mistake a lot of adults make is to give up and go back to their native language when they can’t understand something.
 You need to be ok with not understanding everything, that’s part of the learning process.
 Your comprehension will get better as you progress, especially if you use content you like.
 Listening to German should be fun!
 It shouldn’t be a chore.
 As you improve, you’ll be able to enjoy all the things you enjoy in your native language in German!

-To make the transition to native content easier, programs like Trancy exist to help you along the way.
-Trancy’s main purpose is to assist with your comprehension of German by allowing you to click on words in the subtitles of German videos for an instant translation.
-It also allows you to add dual subtitles so you can have German and English subtitles at the same time.
+To make the transition to native content easier, programs like Trancy and Language Reactor exist to help you along the way.
+Their main purpose is to assist with your comprehension of German by allowing you to click on words in the subtitles of German videos for an instant translation.
+These programs also allow you to add dual subtitles so you can have German and English subtitles at the same time.
 I highly recommend installing the Trancy or Language Reactor extension to help you watch videos in German.

-Everyone likes TV shows and movies, and they are fantastic for language learning because they provide dialogue in context.
+Everyone enjoys TV shows and movies, and they’re fantastic for language learning because they provide dialogue in context.
 If you have the subtitles on, you can practice reading at the same time.
-When you first start watching German TV, I recommend sitcoms or dubbed cartoons, since these will be much easier to understand and the vocabulary will be more relevant for daily conversation.
-Start by watching TV with dual subtitles provided by Trancy, then as you improve switch to using only German subtitles.
-When you first switch to German-only subtitles, you should start with TV shows you’ve seen before in your native language, as these will be much easier to understand than other content.
+When you first start watching German TV, I recommend sitcoms or dubbed cartoons, as these will be much easier to understand and the vocabulary will be more relevant for daily conversation.
+Begin by watching with dual subtitles, and as you improve, switch to using only German subtitles.
+When you make the switch to German-only subtitles, start with TV shows you’ve already seen, as these will be much easier to understand than unfamiliar content.

 YouTube is a global platform with creators from all over the world making it one of the best platforms for language learning.
 There’s something for everyone on YouTube, and it’s a great place for free content in naturally-spoken German.